EXPLAINER-What are credit default swaps and why are they causing trouble for Europe's banks?

 Biggest CDS markets for corporate issuershttps://tmsnrt.rs/3JKoqJM

-(Reporting by Amanda Cooper and Karin Strohecker in London and Davide Barbuscia in New York; Editing by Elisa Martinuzzi and Jane Merriman)
+(Reporting by Amanda Cooper and Karin Strohecker in London and Davide Barbuscia in New York; Editing by Elisa Martinuzzi, Jane Merriman and Mark Potter)

 ((amanda.cooper@thomsonreuters.com; +442031978531; Twitter: https://twitter.com/a_coops1;))